 What are the objectives of the H1 declaration?

-- Declare the goods before their arrival in French territory,
+- Declare goods before their arrival in French territory,

 - Enable faster customs controls,